-The Miler course includes some of the Tarawera Ultramarathon course, the Tarawera Trail Marathon & 50km courses and much more.
+The Miler course includes some of the Tarawera Ultramarathon course, the Tarawera 50k and 102k courses and much more.
 The course features narrow single track trails, wide trails, forestry and sealed roads.
 Forests, lakes, geothermal features, a boat-based lake crossing and the city of Rotorua.
 It will be a runnable, moderately hilly trail ultra marathon course.

-The Tarawera 100 Mile Endurance Run takes a substantially different course to the 62, 87 or 102km ultramarathon courses.
-The latter half of the 100 Miler course will share some trails in common with the Tarawera Ultra courses.
+The Tarawera 100 Mile Endurance Run takes a substantially different course to either of the 50k or 102k ultramarathon courses.
+The latter half of the 100 Miler course will share some trails in common with the Tarawera Ultra 102k courses.

 We expect the winning male to complete the Tarawera 100 Mile Endurance Run course in 14 hours or less.
 As a rough guide, this a little faster than Western States and much faster than UTMB.

 |Aid Station location||Distance from Start||Distance from last Aid Station||Distance to next Aid Station||Distance to Finish|